Faded Seaside Glamour: Background and recording

 Vocalist and guitarist Greg Gilbert, bassist Colin Fox and drummer Rowly performed as the Britpop act Corky, which also featured Gilbert's brother Aaron Gilbert on keyboards.
 They attracted some attention in their home city Southampton but broke up in 2001.
 The same year, the first three regrouped under the name Delays, taking influences from 1960s rock and the keyboard work of Cocteau Twins.
 Delays made CD samplers, which consisted of "Nearer Than Heaven", "You Wear the Sun" and "Zero Zero One", and sent them to record labels.
 They began recording their debut album with Mike Hedges in mid-2001 but it was later scrapped.

 Gilbert's brother Aaron, a keyboardist and previously a member of Corky, was interested in techno music.
 At this point, he created a loop of what would become the song "Wanderlust".
 Greg played along to the loop, which marked Aaron's introduction to the band.
 Geoff Travis, the founder of Rough Trade Records, saw Delays perform live; he was impressed by the sound and promptly signed them.
 The band gave the label a five-song acoustic demo that featured "Hey Girl", "Satellites Lost", "Wherever You Fall I Die", "Overlover" and "Hideaway".
 They started touring with acts Tim Burgess of the Charlatans, the Sleepy Jackson and the Thrills, which brought Delays attention from critics in Europe and the United States.

 Faded Seaside Glamour was recorded during three months; Aaron Gilbert had been a member of Delays for only a few months up to now.
 Duncan Lewis and the band produced tracks "Wanderlust", "Nearer Than Heaven", "You Wear the Sun", "Hey Girl", "There's Water Here", "Satellites Lost" and "One Night Away", all of which were recorded with engineer Phil Aul at Rockfield Studios in Rockfield, Monmouthshire, Wales.
-"Bedroom Scene" and "On" were recorded at Dustsucker Sound in Hackney, London while "Long Time Coming", "No Ending" and "Stay Where You Are" were recorded at Moles Studio in Bath, Somerset, all with producer and engineer Graham Sutton.
+"Bedroom Scene" and "On" were recorded at Dustsucker Sound in Hackney, London while "Long Time Coming", "No Ending" and "Stay Where You Are" were recorded at Moles Studio in Bath, Somerset, all with producer and engineer Graham Sutton of Bark Psychosis.
 Paul Corkett also engineered "Long Time Coming", "No Ending" and "Stay Where You Are".
 Sutton then mixed the recordings at Dustsucker Sound.